pact2024/pact2024.github.io/ae.md

 Write a brief abstract describing your artifact, the minimal hardware and software requirements, how it supports your paper, how it can be validated and what the expected result is.
 Do not forget to specify if you use any proprietary software or hardware!
 This abstract will be used by evaluators during artifact bidding to make sure that they have an access to appropriate hardware and software and have required skills.

-Submit the artifact abstract and the PDF of your paper with the Artifact Appendix attached using the PACT HotCRP website.
-Artifact evaluation will go live on 18 August 2023.
+Submit the artifact abstract and the PDF of your paper with the Artifact Appendix attached using the PACT AE HotCRP website, [https://pact24ae.hotcrp.com/](https://pact24ae.hotcrp.com/).
+Artifact evaluation will go live on **18 August 2023**.

 ## Asking questions

-If you have questions or suggestions, do not hesitate to get in touch with the the AE chairs: James Tuck [jtuck AT ncsu DOT edu] or Soumyadeep Ghosh [deepghosh AT meta DOT com].
+If you have questions or suggestions, do not hesitate to get in touch with the the AE chairs: Biswa Panda [biswa AT cse DOT iitb DOT ac DOT in] or SBastian Hagedorn [hagedornbastian AT gmail DOT com].

 ##  Preparing your camera-ready paper